 Simple English definitions for legal terms

-Read a random definition: nonexempt employee
+Read a random definition: forensic medicine

 A reasonable man is a made-up person used in the law to decide if someone acted carelessly.
 This person is someone who does things sensibly, doesn't waste time, and takes the right amount of care to protect themselves and others.
 They are like a normal person in society who is calm and reasonable.
 In the past, the term "reasonable person" was used to describe any human being, but now it only refers to this legal standard.